Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

     To make this change permanent, we can paste the above line into the `~/.bashrc` text file, which will be loaded automatically anytime a terminal starts.

 !!! details "Manually Disabling the OpenGL Component"
     We can disable all features from this chapter by setting the environment variable `MOUSETRAP_DISABLE_OPENGL_COMPONENT` to `TRUE`.
-This may be necessary for machines that do not have a OpenGL 3.3-compatible graphics card driver.
+This may be necessary for machines that do not have an OpenGL 3.3-compatible graphics card driver.
 See [here](https://github.com/Clemapfel/Mousetrap.jl/issues/25#issuecomment-1731349366) for more information.

 ---